 on the Cinemetrics website.

 Tsivian and Civjans initially considered another means of finding a structure in the series of shot lengths, which was to use a moving or rolling average, but this was not implemented until recently.
-Although it does not detect simple recurring patterns in the shot lengths, it has a use at the next level of investigation, which is relating the patterns in shot lengths to the nature of what is going on dramatically in the scenes in the films concerned.
-This is demonstrated and discussed in my article in the “Movie Measurement Articles” section of the website.
+Although it does not detect simple recurring patterns in the shot lengths, it has a use at the next level of investigation, which is relating the patterns in shot lengths to the nature of what is going on

 The same sort of idea, but using the Cinemetrics trendlines to relate to the dramatic content of the film dates back to the very beginning of Cinemetrics, with Yuri Tsivian’s initial investigation of Intolerance using trendlines, which can be found on the Cinemetrics website also in the “Movie Measurement Articles” section, and there are other examples of this approach scattered throughout the comments attached to individual Cinemetrics graphs.